The history of feminist porn encompasses four decades of women redefining and reshaping pornography.

 In March 2014 the Porn Studies academic journal also launched.
 This has provided another academic platform for the discussion of feminist porn, welcoming contributions from performers and directors as well as respected academic voices.

-Pink Label TVIn the years since 2010, feminist porn as a genre has expanded to include many more new voices and perspectives, reflecting an increasing awareness of gender identity, sexuality and feminist ideals of intersectionality.
-Sites like Pink Label TV have provided a platform for smaller companies and new voices within feminist porn.
-Crowdfunding sites like Patreon have also created an alternative online space for porn filmmakers to showcase and sell their work.
-Even the mainstream sections of the industry have acknowledged the growth of this porn perspective, with major award nights XBiz and AVN creating “feminist porn” and “alternative porn” categories.
+In the years since 2010, feminist porn as a genre has expanded to include many more new voices and perspectives, reflecting an increasing awareness of gender identity, sexuality and feminist ideals of intersectionality.
+Sites like Pink Label TV and Bright Desire have provided a platform for smaller companies and new voices within feminist porn.
+Pink Label alone now offers over 3000 indie porn films, many from small studios who happily describe themselves as feminist, ethical and alternative.
+The content on offer encompasses a wide variety of perspectives, sexualities, genders, body types and ideas.

 Nonetheless feminist porn remains a force in the adult industry.
 It’s a handy marker for identifying pornography that doesn’t necessarily follow the cliches and rules of mainstream porn and people are still seeking it out.